Day 3

 Day 7

-This morning we drive south away from the rugged coast around Dubrovnik and through the lush fields and immaculate vineyards of Konavle, Croatia’s southernmost region nestled between the mesmerisingly blue Adriatic Sea and the dramatic mountains.
+This morning we drive south away from the rugged coast around Dubrovnik and through the lush fields and immaculate vineyards of Konavle, Croatia’s southernmost region nestled between the mesmerising blue Adriatic Sea and the dramatic mountains.
 This fertile land became the main granary of the Dubrovnik Republic and has produced grapes, olives and even silk for hundreds of years.
 Dotting the landscape are villages with centuries-old stone houses, where traditional farming methods and crafts are still very much a part of modern life.

 The rivers that flow through the valley encouraged the construction of mills for agricultural development over the centuries, but today only three remain operational.
 We visit one of these faithfully restored watermills to learn how woollen cloth was produced here – the traditional processes of spinning, weaving and stamping are fascinating.
 Afterwards we enjoy a welcome drink made with homemade liqueurs, figs, sugared orange, lemon peels and candied almonds, as well as a selection of local cheeses, prosciutto, bread and wine for which Konavle is renowned.

-We then visit Cavat, a picturesque town on the Adriatic Coast set amidst an evergreen forest of pine and cypress trees.
+We then visit Cavtat, a picturesque town on the Adriatic Coast set amidst an evergreen forest of pine and cypress trees.
 The charming harbour, lined with palm trees has been compared to St Tropez, it is the perfect place to relax and watch the world go by from one of the many cafes and restaurants.

-Signature Experience:
+Signature experience:

 For a taste of typical rural life travel into the heart of the lush countryside of Konavle where your welcoming hosts, the Novaković family, will show you around the farm and their wonderful garden.
 You’ll be served with a selection of delicious seasonal dishes, created with fresh, home cultivated ingredients, cooked over fire from traditional recipes passed down through the family for generations.
 You’ll also have time to discover the wine cellar and explore the small museum which provides an insight into the history and tradition of this fascinating region.